 Russian drones kill 7 in Ukraine’s Kharkiv

-Russian drones killed seven people in Ukraine’s city of Kharkiv, including three children, in a late Friday attack that damaged residential houses and infrastructure.
+(The Hill) — Russian drones killed seven people in Ukraine’s city of Kharkiv, including three children, in an early Saturday attack that damaged residential houses and infrastructure.

 The strike caused large fires and damaged a minimum of 15 houses in the area, Oleh Synehubov, Kharkiv regional governor, said in a Telegram post, according to Reuters.